kakudesu/fullstack/pages/for-hire.md

 ---
 {% include JB/setup %}

 Hi, my name is Ding Soung(丁松), I‘m a software engineer from China Shanghai,I am currently seeking more suitable careers, here is my basic information, if you would like to get touch with me,send an e-mail to [DingSoung@gmail.com](mailto://DingSoung@gmail.com) or call me +86-17097762778 directly.
-You can also check out my [Github profile](https://github.com/DingSoung) if you like.

 ####Programming Language & technology skills